 The most cost-effective designs that met the majority of the design requirements were hydraulically actuated lifts.
 However, the customer was adamant about avoiding drift & not using industrial fluids.
-That being the case, Autoquip recommended a linear-actuated mechanical scissors lift solution.
-This low capacity, custom lift utilizes a linear actuator in the scissors mechanism in the place where a hydraulic cylinder normally mounts, can be easily programmed, uses DC power, doesn’t drift down over time, and does not require industrial fluids under high pressure.
+That being the case, Autoquip recommended a linear-actuated mechanical scissor lift solution.
+This low capacity, custom lift utilizes a linear actuator in the scissor mechanism in the place where a hydraulic cylinder normally mounts, can be easily programmed, uses DC power, doesn’t drift down over time, and does not require industrial fluids under high pressure.
 A linear-actuated mechanical lift also made sense due to the low number of cycles that the lift would experience, and because the operating speeds were relatively low.
-Lift specifications for this custom designed mechanical lifting solution are:

 Customer was extremely satisfied with a cost-effective, mechanical lifting solution that provided a stable lifting structure with programmable and leak-free actuation, and the flexibility in design and performance to be adaptable to several crop-gathering and distribution tasks.
 As Nicole Dyer wrote for Popular Science on this equipment design in August of 2009: “Old MacDonald, meet the 21st century.”